microprediction/timemachines/README.md

             xi, xi_std, s = f(yi,s)
             x.append(xi)
         return x

-or see the prominently positioned [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py).
 Notice the use of s={} on first invocation.
+Also as noted above, there are prominently positioned [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) utilities for processing full histories - though there isn't much beyond what you see above.

 ### Skater "y" argument